-We can do better by reflecting the cultures, diversity and history of Indigenous peoples.
+We can do a better job of reflecting the cultures, diversity and history of Indigenous peoples.

 Through an investment of \$250,000, we will begin planning for a new heritage centre near Beothuk Lake in Central Newfoundland.

-S. COADY: The new centre will commemorate the Beothuk people and complement the final resting place of the remains of Nonosabasut and Demasduit.
+The new centre will commemorate the Beothuk people and complement the final resting place of the remains of Nonosabasut and Demasduit.